BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 ![-](./media/wac_gateway_desktop.png "Screenshot showing logging into WAC")
 ![-](./media/wac_login.png "Screenshot showing WAC login prompt")

 The first time you access the Windows Admin Center you will get a Welcome screen "Successfully installed version 2211".
-Just close it and now wait (+- 2minutes) until all WAC extensions are installed and you get a popup window telling you "Successfully updated your extensions".
+Just close it and now wait (+- 2 minutes) until all WAC extensions are installed and you get a popup window telling you "Successfully updated your extensions".
 Just click [OK].
 Windows Admin Center will automatically refresh.

 1. Now that we are logged in, our first step is to add a connection to our HCI cluster.
 Click on the “Add” button, and then click on “Add” under “Server clusters”.